TwiN/gatus/README.md

 | gatus_results_duration_seconds               | gauge   | Duration of the request in seconds                                         | key, group, name, type          | All                     |
 | gatus_results_certificate_expiration_seconds | gauge   | Number of seconds until the certificate expires                            | key, group, name, type          | HTTP, STARTTLS          |

+See [examples/docker-compose-grafana-prometheus](.examples/docker-compose-grafana-prometheus) for further documentation as well as an example.

 ## Deployment
 Many examples can be found in the [.examples](.examples) folder, but this section will focus on the most popular ways of deploying Gatus.